National Marine Fisheries Service: Fishery observers

 NOAA Fisheries has placed trained fishery observers aboard commercial fishing vessels to collect a variety of data on catch, bycatch, and fishing operations since the 1970s.
 Fishery observers are trained biologists who collect data on fishing activities onboard commercial vessels in support of science and management programs.
 They collect a variety of data including catch, bycatch, fishing effort, biological characteristics, interactions with protected species, and socioeconomic information.
 This information is used by NOAA Fisheries to perform stock assessments, construct fishery management plan regulations, develop bycatch reduction devices, and identify the need for protective regulations for protected species.
 Observer programs across the United States are engaging in cross-sector partnerships to explore the potential of electronic monitoring to augment observer programs in a cost-efficient manner.

-Law enforcement
+Law Enforcement

-The NMFS also serves as a federal law enforcement agency, working closely with state enforcement agencies, the United States Coast Guard, and foreign enforcement authorities.
-The National Oceanic and Atmospheric Administration Fisheries Office of Law Enforcement is based in Silver Spring, Maryland.
+The NMFS also has a federal law enforcement agency, working closely with state enforcement agencies, the United States Coast Guard, and foreign enforcement authorities.
+The National Oceanic and Atmospheric Administration Fisheries Office of Law Enforcement (NOAA OLE) was founded in 1930 as the Division of Law Enforcement, U.S. Fish Commission and Bureau.
+Responsible for conservation and ecosystem protection of national marine life - it is the only federal agency for such purposes.
+As of 2011 the agency has over 200 employees, divided into five regional offices (Northeast, Southeast, Alaska, West Coast, and Pacific Islands), each led by an Assistant Director.